Definition of Kick

 - Spinning Kicks

-- Flying / Acrobatic Kicks
+- Flying or Acrobatic Kicks

 - Guard-Opening Kicks

 - A kick, to be effective, must be hard to block: and this is the first difference.
 A front kick is supposed to be charged first, and then extended in a direction that is parallel to the ground.
 To be 100% effective, force must be straight, from A to B (from one opponent to the other).
-To perform a front kick, the knee must be first lifted, then the foot pushed towards the opponent.
+To perform a proper front kick (push-kick), the knee must be first lifted, then the foot pushed towards the opponent.
 Foot can be flat or pointy, following the rule of the hammer: you can use the head or the peen according to the effect you wish to obtain.

 - Front throw.
 A front throw, on the other hand, can be performed in two ways: by first charging it (like in the front kick explained above) and then thrusting it, or by thrusting the whole straight leg.
-The main difference compared to the front kick is clearly its direction, which is mainly a curve.
+The main difference compared to the front kick is clearly its execution, which is mainly a curve.
 So, the question is: which of the two is the most effective?
 Here’s your answers:

 - Extremely hard to block

-- Does not require extreme flexibility
+- Do not require extreme flexibility

 - Easier to predict, and therefore to intercept

-- Requires a very good flexibility
+- Require a very good flexibility

-- More practical in long-range combat
+- They are more practical in long-distance combat